-- 3. The frame is 4130 Chrome Moly and it is important to weld it with the proper rod and heat settings set as light as possible.
-Cobra recommends replacing the frame with a new one if the old one becomes damaged.
-Use ER70S6 filler if welding on the frame. - 4.
+- 3. The frame is a mix of 4130 Chrome Moly and High Shrength Low Alloy tubing.
+It is important to weld it with the proper filler (ER70S6) and have the heat settings set as light as possible.
+Cobra recommends replacing the frame with a new one if the old one becomes damaged. - 4.
 If your kick-starter lever does not return properly, first try loosening the six kick/clutch cover screws 1⁄2 turn.
 Hold the kick lever 1⁄2 way down while retightening the six screws starting for the center and working out. - 5.
 Inspect CFD slip torque every 10 hours of riding or replace the friction papers and the load spring (Bellville spring) every 20 hours. - 6.
 Check proper clutch engagement before and after each ride.
 If the clutch is engaging properly DO NOT feel the need to take the clutch apart to; measure the spring stack, clean the stack, replace the springs, etc...
 Cobra has worked real hard to make a clutch that is low maintenance and so only take it apart if it NEEDS to be maintained.